ROCm/rocm-blogs/blogs/software-tools-optimization/amdgcn-isa/README.md

 ### Pragma unroll

-Compiler directive `pragma unroll` can be very effective in optimizing a kernel performance, for example, in reducing register pressure and improving occupancy.
-Adding `pragma unroll` on the first loop in baseline kernel shown below improves the kernel performance.
+Compiler directive `pragma unroll <unroll_factor>` can be very effective in optimizing a kernel performance by controlling the `<unroll_factor>`.
+Larger `unroll_factor` potentially can yield lower execution time, but it can lead to larger register pressure and reduced occupancy.
+For example, let us compare unroll factors of 8 with 32 on the first loop in an unroll kernel example below.

 <table>
 <tr>
-<th>Baseline kernel</th>
+<th>Baseline kernel (unroll factor=8)</th>
-<th>Pragma unroll optimization </th>
+<th>Optimized kernel (unroll factor=32) </th>
 </tr>
 <tr>
 <td>